PongGone/pompous-python/README.md

 ## Contributing

-Submit pull requests require approval.
+Pull requests require approval.
 Report issues, or share your ideas for new projects.

 ## License